🌲 Front Range Plant FinderPlant finder

 Fraxinus

 Ash species (Fraxinus) is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–60 ft tall and 30–50 ft wide, and needs medium water.
-Emerald Ash Borer (EAB) is present in Colorado and many Front Range jurisdictions PROHIBIT planting all Fraxinus species.
-Existing ash will require treatment or removal.
+It matures to about 40–60 ft tall and 30–50 ft wide, fast-growing, needs medium water, and prefers full sun.
+Emerald ash borer is established in Colorado, so most Front Range cities now restrict or discourage planting new ash, and many ban it as a street tree.
+Existing trees can be kept if you treat them for the borer, at an ongoing cost, or they come down.

 medium water40–60 ft tall and 30–50 ft wide